 Breen and Goldthorpe (1997) developed Boudon's (1974) model further by cultivating the rational action components.
 The rational individual weighs costs and benefits, and whereas the main objective of educational decisions - to avoid social demotion - is universal, the costs and benefits vary.
 Given the assumption that this is the universal motivation for educational choices, children of highly educated parents derive greater benefits from pursuing lengthy HE programmes.
-Students 180 from working-class backgrounds accomplish the goal of avoiding downward social mobility at lower educational levels than the children of, for example, professors.
+Students from working-class backgrounds accomplish the goal of avoiding downward social mobility at lower educational levels than the children of, for example, professors.
 By completing one of the professional degrees in focus here, first-generation students will have avoided downward social mobility, whereas students with parents with a master's degree risk downward mobility if they do not pursue educational opportunities beyond a professional bachelor's degree.

-185 countries.
+Gambetta (1987) offered another take on educational choice by distinguishing three main views: the structuralist, 'the pushed-from-behind' and 'the pulled-from-the-front' views.
+The first is described above, and our claim is that this is less commonplace in Norway than in most other countries.
 The 'pulled-from-the-front' view is more or less the same kind of motivation as that described by Boudon (1974).
-Conversely, pushed-from-behind explanations relate to the norms, 190 beliefs and values of the individual; these shape preferences and possibility structures within which the individual thinks.
+Conversely, pushed-from-behind explanations relate to the norms, beliefs and values of the individual; these shape preferences and possibility structures within which the individual thinks.
 Thus, students' view of the world influences their perceived options.
 The conditions that shape one's preferences and intentions are similar to the cultural reproduction view (often connected to the theories of Pierre Bourdieu; see, e.g. Bourdieu 1984, 1986).
-Cultural reproduction theory claims that the educational system expects and rewards cultural capital and, 195 thus, reproduces social inequalities in educational achievement as cultural capital is unevenly distributed by social background (Bourdieu and Passeron 1990; Sullivan 2001).
+Cultural reproduction theory claims that the educational system expects and rewards cultural capital and, thus, reproduces social inequalities in educational achievement as cultural capital is unevenly distributed by social background (Bourdieu and Passeron 1990; Sullivan 2001).
 This perspective predicts that students from low social backgrounds will struggle more with both academic and social integration than their peers from higher social backgrounds; they will find it more difficult to master the cultural academic expectations of the educational system and to fit in socially.
-Part of a middle-200 class habitus is a sense of entitlement (Kahn 2011) and the 'ease' with which middle-class students encounter the education system (Reay, Crozier, and Clayton 2009).
-Bourdieu compares such ease with being 'like a fish in water' (Bourdieu and Waguant 1992, 127).
+Part of a middle-class habitus is a sense of entitlement (Kahn 2011) and the 'ease' with which middle-class students encounter the education system (Reay, Crozier, and Clayton 2009).
+Bourdieu compares such ease with being 'like a fish in water' (Bourdieu and Waquant 1992, 127).